tbmale/TLx2/README.md

 This will result in a new *yours.exe* that will contain a compressed version of your html to be rendered at runtime.

-If you throw in the same directory one or more .NET dlls containing the `TLx2` namespace, all the `public static` methods of all the `public static class ScriptExtensions` classes from the `TLx2` namespace in those dlls, will be available inside your html's javascript as `csharp.<mysoontobeawsomemethod>()`.
+If you throw in the same directory one or more .NET dlls suffixed with `-ScriptExtensions.dll`, containing the `TLx2` namespace, all the `public static` methods of all the `public static class ScriptExtensions` classes from the `TLx2` namespace in those dlls, will be available inside your html's javascript as `csharp.<mysoontobeawsomemethod>()`.

 There are some examples of this in the *ScriptExtension.cs* in this project.